MasterOfMastersDestoyerOfWorlds/Ixdar/README.md

     a | b cut in the connection manifold between a and b

-Once we have the two externals and the flat knot <b>K</b> we are trying to cut, we will enter the cutting loop.
+Once we have the two externals and the flat Knot <b>K</b> we are trying to cut, we will enter the cutting loop.
 The idea is we will have a doubly nested loop that iterates over the segments of <b>K</b> making for a N<sup>3</sup> operation (once the recursive nature of the Knot is taken into account).

-If the two cut segments overlap fully (i.e. Segment [a:b] and Segment [b:a] are the cuts) then we will calculate the Agree case (seen below) and if it is a smaller loop than our minimum, replace it. so if we had Cut Segment: [a:b]
+If the two cut segments overlap fully (i.e. Segment [a:b] and Segment [b:a] are the cuts) and it is a smaller loop than our minimum, replace it.
+So, if we had Cut Segment: [a:b]

 ... <-> a <-> b <-> ...